 We wrote an in-depth article on finding truck loads with lots of information so, here we’ll summarize the main points.
 Independent truck drivers have three primary ways to find loads:

 Load brokers gained a foothold in trucking after the industry was deregulated in 1980 (Source: Freight Broker Training HQ).
 Forty-one years later, this facet of the trucking industry is beginning to show its age as a way for independent truck drivers to find loads.
 Technological advances over the past twenty years, like wireless internet, smartphones, and apps, have opened up new possibilities for drivers to find loads.
 With better options available today, the majority of owner-operators recommend avoiding these aging relics of a bygone era.

 - Load brokers charge 25% - 35% or more per load, taking a large chunk of a driver’s revenue (Source: Indeed).

 - The driver is still responsible for obtaining all licenses, permits, fees, and taxes.

 - Going through a load broker is notoriously inefficient.
-Delays in negotiating with brokers can range from a few crucial hours to a day or more and comes with hefty fees.
+Delays in negotiating with brokers can range from a few crucial hours to a day or more and come with hefty fees.